 The ability to look at a situation de novo–with newcomer’s eyes–is one of the essentials to creative problem solving and therefore innovation.
 The willingness to appear stupid by asking basic questions also comes in handy.
-While entrepreneurs may benefit from empathy with prospects and customers I think having too much need for social approval and belongingness will hold you back.
+While entrepreneurs may benefit from empathy with prospects and customers I think having too much need for social approval will hold you back.
 I am comfortable being wrong for long periods of time because that is what is required to nurture a new perspective or new approach that is at variance with the status quo.
 The trick is to sustain empathy in the face of a tacit–or in some cases explicit–lack of approval.

 Orwell: Keep a Journal to See What’s In Front of Your Nose

 “To see what is in front of one’s nose needs a constant struggle.